vcokltfre/tutorial-old/content/tutorial/13-permissions.md

 ## has_guild_permissions()

-Finally we have `has_guild_permissions()`.
+Next we have `has_guild_permissions()`.
 This decorator checks if the user has the specified permissions globally - so granted by one of their roles and NOT by channel overwrites.
 It can be used just like the `has_permissions()` decorator:

 ```py
 @commands.command(name="test")